kamejosh/owlbear-hp-tracker/USAGE.md

 + Arrow Keys: when focus is on HP, maxHP, tempHP or AC you can increase or decrease the values by 1 by pressing up or down arrow key respectively
 + Entering a number: when focused on any field, you can delete its content and enter a new value.
   + Note that changing the maxHP or tempHP field influences the HP field.
 + Rolling Initiative: When clicking the Initiative Button a random number between 1 and the chosen [Initiative Dice](#global-settings) (default: 20) is rolled and the dexterity modifier (5e) or perception (pf2e) from the [Statblock](#statblock) (if selected) is added and entered as the final initiative value.
-You can also change the initiative bonus to any number, once a statblock is assigned
+You can also change the initiative bonus to any number, once a statblock is assigned.
+By default a 3D dice is rolled to determine the random value.

 **Note: The HP value can never exceed the maxHP value ([except when maxHP is 0](#initializing-token)).
 It can also not be a negative number if the [Global Setting](#global-settings) for "Allow negative numbers" is not selected.
 All symbols except numbers will be removed to maintain a compatible value.**